asaquzzaman/Human-Resource-Management/readme.txt

 If you want to turn your WordPress site into a full-fledged employee management system, give WP HRM a try and see the magic!

 == Changelog ==

+= 2.2.5 - September 30, 2018 =

+ * [New] Vodeo tutorial for attendance, loan and recruitment.
+ * [Fix] Percentage is not working for payroll formula.
+ * [Fix] Leave status does not change real time.
+ * [Fix] Does not update attendance schedule work day start.

 = 2.2.4 - September 12, 2018 =